Tricia Tanaka Is Dead: Reception

 On its original American broadcast on February 28, 2007, an estimated 12.78 million viewers tuned into the episode, making it the 24th most watched television program of the week.

 After what he felt was a period of bad episodes culminating with "Stranger in a Strange Land", critic Andrew Dignan of Slant Magazine praised "Tricia Tanaka Is Dead" as a "palate cleanser, reminding us that this show is meant to be, above all else, fun".
 He described the episode as an "expected pleasure, disarming in a way [Lost] hasn't been since Season One, back before these people became jaded by "Others" and consumed with tedious busy work while the show's producers figured out what frequently disappointing direction to push them in next."
 Dignan did however acknowledge that others might not have found the episode as enjoyable as he did.
-Erin Martell of TV Squad wasn't sure what to think of the episode, believing that it was "entertaining" but produced nothing new for viewers.
+Erin Martell of TV Squad was not sure what to think of the episode, believing that it was "entertaining" but produced nothing new for viewers.
 She did note that the characters are now in place to take action for following episodes, and hoped that the episode's "slow-moving events" were "building up to some serious resolution".
 Rather than dismiss the episode for lacking a mythology-related storyline, Jeff Jensen from Entertainment Weekly called it "a joyous and poignant hour of television", and said that it "could very well be a cleverly crafted allegory for the history of The Dharma Initiative on The Island."
 Alan Sepinwall called it the third season's best aired episode yet "by quite a stretch" for adding needed humor to the series and focusing on more of the cast and Hurley.
 He stated that "[b]y the episode's climax, I really cared about whether they could get that damn Microbus to start, even if it would only be useful for going around in circles."